 FluentPlay

-Six-axis PAD fluency profile, across four treatment stages.
+Six-axis PAD signal profile, across four illustrative practice phases.

 3D visualization · illustrative data